tpersaud27/DatingApp/README.md

 - API structure is a N-tier architecture
 -- Domain: Contains all entitites and DTOs
--- DAL: This is the data access layer
+-- DAL: This is the data access layer.
--- Services: This contains all services used in the API
+-- Services: This contains all services used in the API -- API: Contains controllers and migrations
 - Data contains all database related information
 - Entites contains all databse models/entities used